 7 Lessons Learned as Production Support or Help Desk Agent

 I worked for 7 years in Production Support role.
 When I explained the type of work that I did, I often related it to calling customer service when your internet or electricity goes out and you call to report them problem.
+For those of you that are familiar with DevOps, this was just the Ops side of things.
 I was a Level 2 agent for 5 years and then Level 1.5 agent for 2 years (L1.5 is a role they made up to keep providing services for the client).
 During this time period, I learned a lot as well as demonstrated skills that others had not seen before.
 Hopefully my experiences that I share, help you be successful in your role.

 1) Clients Equate A Burning Match to Wildfire

 I worked several issues that required to have the client involved in fixing the issue or the issue was reported by the client.
 In some of those situations, when the client was asked when the issue needed to be resolved by, he or she would say that it needed to be resolved by the end of the day.
 Mind you, it would be like 3 PM when this question was asked and nobody, not even myself, wanted to stay at work later than necessary.

 In some situations, the stakes were high and the deadline was close, so it really was a wildfire.
 In other situations, the stakes were high and the deadline was at least 48 to 72 hours or more away, so the situation was a house fire that was next to a dry wooded wilderness (meaning it was not serious at the moment but had the potential to be).

 If the deadline that was given to you seems unrealistic to accomplish, ask the client why he or she stated that deadline.
 If you ask the right questions, there is a chance that, you will have another day or two to get the issue addressed.
 However, the client will usually want the issue addressed immediately, as they did not calculate, want, or plan for the unexpected (a.k.a.
 Murphy's Law) happening.